Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: 2DTS of dispersive electronic systems: paramagnetic vs. diamagnetic processes

 As before, the frequency-dependent part of the response in encoded in the structure: \be K^{\text{dia}}(E_\bk,i\Omega_{ij})=\frac{1}{i\Omega_{ij}-2E_\bk}-\frac{1}{i\Omega_{ij}+2E_\bk}, \ee while the effect of the electronic dispersion is accounted by a tensorial density of states, defined for the diamagnetic vertex as \be \tilde{\rho}_{\alpha\beta\gamma\delta}^{\text{dia}}(\epsilon)\equiv\sum_{\mathbf{k}}\delta(\epsilon-\epsilon_{\mathbf{k}})\frac{\partial^2\epsilon_{\mathbf{k}}}{\partial k_{\alpha}\partial k_{\beta}}\frac{\partial^2\epsilon_{\mathbf{k}}}{\partial k_{\gamma}\partial k_{\delta}}, \ee In full analogy with Eq.\ \ref{eq:k3semi}, one can put:

 where we also introduced the quantity

-Also in this case, for a square lattice and with the nearest-neighbor band dispersion in Eq.\ \ref{eps}, one can obtain analytical expressions for the tensorial density of states Eq.\ \ref{eq:tensdia}, which is also shown in the Supplementary Material \cite{fiore_}.
+Also in this case, for a square lattice and with the nearest-neighbor band dispersion in Eq.\ \ref{eps}, one can obtain analytical expressions for the tensorial density of states Eq.\ \ref{eq:tensdia}, which is also shown in the SM \cite{fiore_}.